FINTLabs/fint-relations/README.md

 In the controller class add the relation mapping.
 Make sure the `@RequestMapping` method return `ResponseEntity`.
 The `@FintSelfId` is used to identify the main resource the controller is responsible for.
 For example in PersonController, this resource is Person.
-The name in `@FintSelfId` is the property that is used to identify this resource.
-This can be a nested property.
+The name in `@FintSelfId` is the property that is used to identify this resource (can be a nested property), it will automatically generate the `_self` link.

 `@FintRelation` is used to connect to other resources.
 For example the Person resource is connected to the Address resource.
 These values are used to find the correct LinkMapper.
+A class can have multiple `@FintRelation` annotations.

 ```
 @FintSelfId(self = Person.class, id = "name")